Journal of Samuel Kiechel

 Into the Spanish Netherlands

 The next morning (26 November), after the gates of Saint-Omer had been opened, Kiechel entered the town.
-There, our traveller had to wait a while because the messenger had some business to attend to.
-Kiechel wrote: Saint-Omer was in the county of Artois, one of the seventeen provinces of the Spanish Netherlands.
-The town was small, but its buildings looked pleasant and tidy, and its streets were neat and straight.
+There, our traveller had to wait for a while because the messenger had some business to attend to.
+Kiechel wrote: Saint-Omer is in the county of Artois, one of the seventeen provinces of the Spanish Netherlands.
+The town is small, but its buildings look pleasant and tidy, and its streets are neat and straight.

-Kiechel’s fascination with long, straight streets is evident multiple times in his journal.
+Kiechel’s fascination with long, straight streets is evident throughout his journal.
 He does not specify a reason for his preference.
 Presumably, the openness and apparent spaciousness of a straight, broad street offered a pleasant contrast to the tight and cramped feeling of narrow, winding streets in southern German towns.

 Saint-Omer, 1545

 The Dutch cartographer Jacob van Deventer produced maps of all towns in the Spanish Netherlands, including those visited by Samuel Kiechel.
 The map of Saint-Omer reflects van Deventer’s typical style, showing a plan view oriented to the north with the surrounding countryside also visible.
 The street grid of Saint-Omer is clear, with many streets appearing long and straight.
 Van Deventer marked churches and fortifications, while other buildings were indicated by short zigzag lines representing roofs and gables.
-A wall and moat fortified Saint-Omer, but the town had already expanded beyond these defences, particularly to the north, where many houses had been built (as shown by the zigzag lines).
+A wall and moat fortified Saint-Omer, but the town had already expanded beyond these defences, particularly along the road to the north, where many houses had been built.
 Samuel Kiechel arrived from that direction, and among the houses could have been the inn where he spent the night.

-While our traveller was waiting in Saint-Omer for the messenger to finish his business, the young Dutchman whom he had left the day before arrived.
-He was accompanied by a peasant who had led the young man to Saint-Omer overnight.
+While our traveller waited in Saint-Omer for the messenger to finish his business, the young Dutchman he had left the day before arrived.
+The young man was accompanied by a peasant who had guided him to Saint-Omer overnight.
 Having learnt from his misfortune the previous day, he now also decided to rent a horse from the messenger, and together they left Saint-Omer and continued towards Antwerp.

 It was already late in the year, and winter was rapidly approaching.
 Kiechel observed that the road outside Saint-Omer was rough and frozen.
 Throughout the day, the travellers struggled to find food for their horses.
 The settlements they passed were partly abandoned, and the three men grew concerned about the presence of bandits in the area.
-After nightfall, the group arrived at the town of Béthune.
-They spent the night in the suburb outside the walls.
+After nightfall, the group arrived at the town of Béthune, where they spent the night in the suburb outside the walls.

 Béthune, 1545

 Jacob van Deventer’s depiction shows Béthune as a fortified town.
-Like Saint-Omer, Béthune had begun to expand beyond its walls.
-On the map, suburbs are visible to the north and south of it.
+Like Saint-Omer, it had begun to expand beyond its walls.
+On the map, suburbs are visible to the north and south.

 Béthune, 1588

 Kiechel does not comment on Béthune.
-The group spent the night in the suburbs, and he may not even have entered the town.
-He and his companions left the following morning for Lille.
-According to our traveller, the journey from Béthune to Lille took them through a beautiful and pleasant landscape.
+The group spent the night in the suburbs, and they may not even have entered the town.
+The three men left the following morning for Lille.
+According to our traveller, the journey from Béthune to Lille passed through a beautiful, pleasant landscape.
 The sudden shift in Kiechel’s description, from references to a devastated and bandit-infested land to a pleasant area, is noteworthy.

 The travellers arrived in Lille in the evening.
 Lille was the capital of the county of Artois.
 The city was large and beautiful.
 Although most of its houses were constructed of wood, Kiechel found the place pleasant and clean.
 Lille was heavily fortified, with a well-guarded gate.
 The travellers had to state their names and places of origin before being allowed entry.
 The guards documented these details, and, as usual, the same information was requested of the travellers at the inn.